 The Tunnug Kurgan is located in the floodplain of the Tunnug and Uyuk rivers, near the Chkalovka settlement in the Piy-Khemsky district of the Tyva Republic.
-It is part of the so-called Valley of the Kings, where are many "royal" kurgans of the Scythian time.
-According to preliminary data, the burial of the Tunnug Kurgan is the largest and the earliest Scythian monument - about the 9th century BC.
+It is part of the so-called Valley of Kings, where many "royal" kurgans of the Scythian time are located.
+According to preliminary data, the burial of the Tunnug Kurgan is the largest and the earliest Scythian monument - it is dated about the 9th century BC.
 Presumably, the kurgan stands on the permafrost, so there is a chance to find preserved organic matter under its stone embankment.
 In other words, members of the expedition have the opportunity to witness the most interesting archaeological discoveries.

 There are three shifts of the expedition: